Video spectroscopy

-Video spectroscopy combines spectroscopic measurements with video technique.
-This technology has resulted from recent developments in hyperspectral imaging.
-A video capable imaging spectrometer can work like a camcorder and provide full frame spectral images in real-time that enables advanced (vehicle based) mobility and hand-held imaging spectroscopy.
-Unlike hyperspectral line scanners, a video spectrometer can spectrally capture randomly and quickly moving objects and processes.
-The product of a conventional hyperspectral line scanner has typically been called a hyperspectral data cube.
-A video spectrometer produces a spectral image data series at much higher speeds (1 ms) and frequencies (25 Hz) that is called a hyperspectral video.
-This technology can initiate novel solutions and challenges in spectral tracking, field spectroscopy, spectral mobile mapping, real-time spectral monitoring and many other applications.
+Video spectroscopy integrates spectroscopic measurements with video technique.
+This technology arises from recent advancements in hyperspectral imaging.
+A video-capable imaging spectrometer functions like a camcorder, providing full-frame spectral images in real-time, which enables advanced mobility, including vehicle-based and hand-held imaging spectroscopy.
+Unlike hyperspectral line scanners, a video spectrometer can spectrally capture and process randomly moving objects quickly.
+The output of a conventional hyperspectral line scanner is typically referred to as a hyperspectral data cube.
+A video spectrometer generates a spectral image data series at much higher speeds (1 ms) and frequencies (25 Hz), known as hyperspectral video.
+This technology can lead to novel solutions and present new challenges in spectral tracking, field spectroscopy, spectral mobile mapping, real-time spectral monitoring, and many other applications.